-Fortunately, several methods have been developed to address the charge-deposition memory-dependency issue during the past two decades.
-Our approach uses the work-vector algorithm [19], where a temporary copy of the grid array is given an extra dimension corresponding to the vector length.
-Each vector operation acts on a given data set in the register then writes to a different memory address, entirely avoiding memory dependencies.
+Although the PIC approach drastically reduces the computational requirements, the grid-based charge deposition phase is a source of performance degradation for both superscalar and vector architectures.
+Randomly localized particles deposit their charge on the grid, thereby causing poor cache reuse on superscalar machines.
+The effect of this deposition step is more pronounced on vector systems since two or more particle may contribute to the charge at the same grid point, creating a potential memory-dependency conflict.
+Several methods have been developed to address this issue; GTC uses the work-vector algorithm [17], where a temporary copy of the grid array is given an extra dimension corresponding to the vector length.
+Each vector operation acts on a given data set in the register, then writes to a different memory address, avoiding memory dependencies entirely.
 After the main loop, the results accumulated in the work-vector array are gathered to the final grid array.
-The only drawback of this method is the increased memory footprint, which can be 2 to 8 times higher than the nonvectorized code version.
-Other approaches address this memory dependency problem via particle sorting strategies which increase the computational overhead and overall time to solution.
+The only drawback is the increased memory footprint, which can be 2 to 8 times higher than the nonvectorized code version.